-Shipleys works with a number of firms affected by this new requirement and we will be working with our clients on the new safeguarding audit obligation.
+Shipleys has been working with many firms affected by this requirement and has a track-record in conducting robust and reliable safeguarding audits to meet the FCA’s requirements.
 Please get in touch if you would like further information.

 Specific advice should be obtained before taking action, or refraining from taking action, in relation to this summary.
 If you would like advice or further information, please speak to your usual Shipleys contact.